microsoft/VideoX/2D-TAN/README.md

 ## Quick Start

-Please download the visual features from [box drive](https://rochester.box.com/s/8znalh6y5e82oml2lr7to8s6ntab6mav) and save it to the `data/` folder.
+Please download the visual features from [box](https://rochester.box.com/s/8znalh6y5e82oml2lr7to8s6ntab6mav) or [dropbox](https://www.dropbox.com/sh/dszrtb85nua2jqe/AABGAEQhPtqBIRpGPY3gZey6a?dl=0) and save it to the `data/` folder.

 #### Training